Welcome

 Palpation is an essential diagnostic tool in Chinese Medicine.
 Doing tui na or massage on a patient improves blood flow.
 It also helps me to assess the soft tissues for areas of stagnation and rigidity.
 Through palpation, I determine what will be the most beneficial acupuncture points.

-Andrea Ellison, L.Ac. is currently a registered provider for CDPHP, MVP, and United Healthcare.
-No-fault insurance is accepted.
-Call your insurance company to find out what your acupuncture benefits are.
+Andrea Ellison, L.Ac. is currently a registered provider for CDPHP, MVP, United Healthcare, and Anthem BCBS.
+Please call your insurance company to find out what your acupuncture benefits are.

 101 Hurley Avenue, Kingston, New York 12401, United States